Impact

 Risk and Exploitability

-The CVSS score of 7.8 indicates high severity, but the EPSS score is below 1%, illustrating a very low probability of widespread exploitation at this time.
+The CVSS score of 7.8 indicates high severity, while the EPSS score of 4% shows a moderate probability of exploitation.
 The vulnerability is not listed in the CISA KEV catalog, reinforcing its limited exploit likelihood.
-Based on the explicit description of local privilege escalation, the likely attack vector is a local user with authorized access, possibly abusing application memory management.
-No remote attack scenario is indicated in the available data.
+The description specifies only local privilege escalation; therefore, the likely attack vector is a local user with authorized access performing actions that trigger the use‑after‑free condition.
+No remote exploitation scenario is indicated in the available data.

 OpenCVE Enrichment